fidelsurtida/snake/README.md

 - April 2, 2024
   - Refactored code for direction using properties
   - Implemented snake bounderies to move to the opposite side of the screen.
+- April 3, 2024
+  - Added starting food class with simple spawn at random locations.
+  - Added snake head collision to destroy food.
+The food also respawns at a specified delay and random location after being eaten.

 <br>
-This project is currently under development.
+<b>This project is currently under development.</b>